Polska / śląskie

 Czeladź is the oldest town in the Dąbrowa Basin.
 The first historical reference to the settlement called Czeladź dates back to 1228.
 The document referencing the settlement, which survived to this day, was issued by Kazimierz Opolski and defined the borders of the village and listed the most important sites, such as ponds, the bridge over the Brynica River and an inn.
 The Tatars burnt down the settlement in 1241.

 Czeladź was granted town rights in 1262.
 In 1318, the town belonged to the Duchy of Teschen and in 1443, it was incorporated into the estates owned by the Kraków bishops along with the entire Duchy of Siewierz.
 At the beginning of the 16th century, a new form of authority started to function in parallel to the preexisting hereditary position of the head of the town – it was the Town Council headed by the town’s mayor.
 There were several guilds in the town, but most of Czeladź’s inhabitants made their living from trade and farming.
 Czeladź was surrounded by fortified walls whose fragments have been preserved to the present day.
 The Market Place with the building of the Town Hall towering over the site was the centre of the town].

-In 1655 the Swedes destroyed the town.
-In 1790 the Duchy of Siewierz was incorporated and, by the same token, Czeladź was annexed to the Polish-Lithuanian Commonwealth.
+In 1655, the town was destroyed by Swedish troops.
+In 1790, the Duchy of Siewierz (including Czeladź) was incorporated into the Polish-Lithuanian Commonwealth.
 Two years later, King Stanisław August Poniatowski made Czeladź a free town with a new coat of arms.
-From 1795 onwards, as a result of the third partition of Poland, the town found itself in the Prussian annexed territory, and from 1807 in the Duchy of Warsaw.
+In 1795, following the Third Partition of Poland, the town was annexed by Prussia and then, in 1807, became part of the Duchy of Warsaw.

-In 1815, following the sessions of the Congress of Vienna, the town was annexed to the Kingdom of Poland under the rule of Czarist Russia.
-In 1870, the Czarist authorities deprived Czeladź of its town privileges, but the settlement did not fall into ruin thanks to hard coal deposits discovered in the second half of the 19th century and their extraction started in 1879.
+In 1815, in accordance with the agreements of the Congress of Vienna, the town was incorporated into Russian-controlled Congress Poland.
+In 1870, the tsarist authorities deprived Czeladź of its town privileges, but the settlement did not fall into ruin thanks to hard coal deposits discovered in the area in the second half of the 19th centu